Actual radio image of a black hole (Source: here)

 Theoretical physicists have dreamed of unifying Quantum Theory and the Theory of General Relativity for more than a hundred years.
 Both theories are absolutely pivotal in modern physics and both have contributed significantly to our understanding of the universe.
 Both theories are also strongly supported by empirical evidence.

-It is therefore quite remarkable that Quantum Theory and General Relativity are fundamentally incompatible.
-Does that mean one theory is right and the other is wrong?
-Or does it mean both theories may be right, at least in part, but they are somehow subordinated to a larger over-arching and yet-to-be discovered 'Theory of Everything' that reconciles them?
+It is therefore quite remarkable that Quantum Theory and General Relativity appear fundamentally incompatible.
+Is one theory is right and the other wrong?
+Or are both theories right, at least in part, but somehow subordinated to a larger over-arching and yet-to-be discovered 'Theory of Everything' that reconciles them?

 Â

-Of all the observable phenomena in the universe, black holes uniquely incorporate the worlds of both General Relativity and Quantum Theory.
-Black holes are also characterised by extreme gravity.
-As we shall see, these particular characteristics make black holes especially suited for the study of unification of Quantum Theory and General Relativity.
+Of all the observable phenomena in the universe, black holes incorporate both the macro world of General Relativity and the micro world of Quantum Theory, making black holes uniquely suited for the study of unification of Quantum Theory and General Relativity.

 Â